Plutonomicon/plutarch-plutus/plutarch-docs/Concepts/GenericProgramming.md

 data MyType (a :: PType) (b :: PType) (s :: S)
   = One (Term s a)
   | Two (Term s b)
-  deriving stock (GHC.Generic)
+  deriving stock Generic
+  deriving anyclass PlutusType
-  deriving anyclass (SOP.Generic, PlutusType) instance DerivePlutusType (MyType a b) where type DPTStrat _ = PlutusTypeScott
+instance DerivePlutusType (MyType a b) where type DPTStrat _ = PlutusTypeScott

 -- If you instead want to use data encoding, you should derive 'PlutusType' and provide data strategy: